SunnySunnia/Longitudinal-Project/Longitudinal-Trajectory.md

 **Issues**
 - feature selection
 	- one more dimension to consider--time!
+	- some activities may only be caught by specific scale of the channel-feature pair
 - too many features (1025)
 - utilize time variable
 	- slopes between two time points